 Here are a few tips I've picked up during my research, I'll add other ones when I find them:

-- I didn't find much difference in price between booking direct with Beaches.co.uk and booking through a third party such as Virgin Holidays.
-For example, a week in late September 2020 at Beaches Negril for a family of four was £6439 at Beaches.co.uk or £6426 at Virgin Holidays (a difference of £13).
-For the same dates at Beaches Ochos Rios, it was £4505 at Beaches.co.uk or £4982 at Virgin Holidays (a grand saving of £23).
+- You can sometimes find a better price by booking with a third party rather than direct with Beaches.co.uk.
+For example, a week in early November 2024 at Beaches Negril for a family of four was £9043 at Beaches.co.uk or £8404 at Virgin Holidays (a difference of nearly £639).

 - I'm sure this will annoy parents greatly, but the difference in price between school holidays and the rest of the year can be pretty big.
-For example, a week in early December 2020 for a family of four started at £7922 at Beaches Turks and Caicos when we checked.
-A couple of weeks later it has nearly doubled to £14,487.
+For example, a week in early July 2024 for a family of four started at £9963 at Beaches Negril when we checked.
+A month later it had increased to £12,834 (about £2871 extra).
 This is obvious advice, but avoid school holidays if you have any option.

 Other notable differences between the three Beaches Resorts